eflamm-of-passion/dragon-request/README.md

 ## TODO

-- update delete in the controller
+- check if it is RESTful
 - add a logger
+- handle the query params and path

 ## Architecture